DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/5 Series Types/CommonPolarChartSeries/point/border/border.md

 ---
 ---
 ##### shortDescription
-Specifies border options for points in the line and area series.
+Specifies border properties for points in the line and area series.

 ##### propertyOf
 dxPolarChartSeriesTypes.linepolarseries,dxPolarChartSeriesTypes.areapolarseries,dxPolarChartSeriesTypes.scatterpolarseries

 ---
-Use this object to make series points' border visible/invisible and set up such border options as color and width.
+Use this object to make series points' border visible/invisible and set up such border properties as color and width.